erumi321/Hades-Map-Editor/README.md

 Once done, you can go to Asset -> Compile Assets.
 It will compile a library of assets to be imported in the editor.
 You'll see the progress in the status bar below.
 Once done, you'll see the assets in the asset manager on the right side.

-You can then import with Files -> Open .map_text.
-It will import and create a new project based on the imported .map_text.
+You can then import a map with `Files -> Open .thing_text`, this will open two prompts to choose a .thing_bin and .thing_text file.
+Or use `Files -> Open .hades_map` to open a project file.

+You can then export a map with `Files -> Export As` and choose a location to export a `.thing_bin` which the game will read.

 Features in place:
 - Click in the Element Manager to see what metadata it has.
 It will display the metadata in the metadata manager.
+- Edit metadata
 - See Map Manager in the middle, but only loaded assets are viewable.
+- Export map to binary
+- Toggle visible groups in editor